 If there aren't any dependants or LPR to pay the death benefit to, we'll consider paying it to another person or to the Australian Taxation Office (ATO).

-For more information on who is a dependant or LPR, read the Claiming a superannuation death benefit guide (pdf).
+For more information on who is a dependant or LPR, read the Claiming a superannuation death benefit guide and form (PDF).

 There are 3 types of beneficiary nominations a member can make: